Dynamic Bayesian Predictive Stacking via Markovian Spatiotemporal Propagation: Simulations experiment

 \subsection{Amortized Bayesian forecast}

-We supervise an \textsc{ai} algorithm using \textsc{dynbps} outputs to deliver amortized Bayesian forecasts for spatiotemporal data analysis.
-We train an artificial intelligence model to forecast three one-step-ahead posterior predictive distribution quantiles (i.e., 50, 2.5, and 97.5) for the multivariate spatial response $Y$ and the spatial process $\Omega$.
-This experiment aims to represent the effectiveness of \textsc{dynbps} as a supporting statistical learning tool for modern \textsc{ai} systems.
+We investigate the role of \textsc{dynbps} as a training model for amortized Bayesian forecasts in spatiotemporal data analysis.
+Specifically, we train a neural network to forecast one-step-ahead posterior predictive distribution quantiles (i.e., 2.5, 50, and 97.5) for the multivariate spatial response $Y$ and the spatial process $\Omega$, using supervised instances generated by two competing training models: \textsc{dynbps} and standard \textsc{mcmc}.
+This experiment illustrates that \textsc{dynbps} provides reliable supervision for amortized inference at a fraction of the computational cost of \textsc{mcmc}.

-We generate $100$ instances of $Y$ from \eqref{eq:DLM_spatiotemporal} using a fixed realization of $\Theta$ for $q=2$ correlated outcomes, over $t=10$ time points, $n=500$ spatial locations that remain fixed across the datasets, and a fixed design matrix $X$ with $p=2$ comprising an intercept and a single predictor whose values were sampled independently from a uniform distribution over $[-1,1]$.
+We generate $50$ instances of $Y$ from \eqref{eq:DLM_spatiotemporal} using a fixed realization of $\Theta$ for $q=2$ correlated outcomes, over $t=10$ time points, $n=250$ spatial locations that remain fixed across the datasets, and a fixed design matrix $X$ with $p=2$ comprising an intercept and a single predictor whose values were sampled independently from a uniform distribution over $[-1,1]$.
 The true multivariate spatial process $\Omega$ and the regression coefficients $B$ were fixed and evolved according to the state equation.
 The starting value for $\Theta_{0}=[B_{0}^{\T}:\Omega_{0}^{\T}]^{\T}$ was drawn from its prior distribution; see Section~\ref{sec:dlm}.
 We then fixed the column covariance matrix as $\Sigma = \begin{bsmallmatrix} 1 & -0.3 \\ -0.3 & 1 \end{bsmallmatrix}$, while setting $\alpha = 0.8$, and $\rho_{\phi}(s_i,s_j) = \exp(-\phi\|s_i-s_j\|)$ with $\phi = 4$.